ad3109/CAT/README.md

 ### Commodity Asset Token

-This project takes API commodities feeds and creates ETH backed tokens out of them so they can be traded on a DEX
+This project takes API commodities feeds and creates collateral backed tokens out of them so they can be traded on a DEX